-- A common outdoor amenity space will be provided between the two stacked townhouse blocks to accommodate a variety of active and passive programming.
-The amenity space will provide several pedestrian connections to the public sidewalk network, transit stops and surrounding streets. - The proposed street fronting townhouses are of a maximum length of 8-units per block. - The proposed site design has inter-connected pedestrian pathways to promote active transportation modes; - Building orientation maximizes exposure to natural light as the townhouse blocks are adequately setback and of a maximum height of three-storeys and the proposed amenity space will provide a mix of sun and shade for users; and;
+- A common outdoor amenity space will be provided along Street A and between two stacked townhouse blocks to accommodate a variety of active and passive programming.
+The amenity space will provide pedestrian connections to the public sidewalk network, transit stops and surrounding streets. - The proposed street fronting townhouses are of a maximum length of 6-units per block. - The proposed site design has inter-connected pedestrian pathways to promote active transportation modes; - Building orientation maximizes exposure to natural light as the townhouse blocks are adequately setback and of a maximum height of three-storeys and the proposed amenity space will provide a mix of sun and shade for users; and;